rougier/numpy-100/README.rst

       print (cartesian(([1, 2, 3], [4, 5], [6, 7])))

 #.
-How to create a record array from a regular array ? (★★★)
+How to create a record array from a regular array? (★★★)

    .. code-block:: python